rsdoiel/antenna/science_and_technology.md

 date: 2025-06-05, from: NASA breaking news

+Editor&#8217;s note: This release was updated June 6, 2025, to correct the name of one of the awardees.
 NASA continues to collaborate with global communities to solve complex challenges through crowdsourcing with a series of 25 new NASA Open Innovation Service (NOIS) contracts managed by the agency’s Johnson Space Center in Houston.
-The contract aims to empower NASA’s workforce by actively engaging the public to find creative solutions to difficult space exploration challenges [&#8230;]
+The contract aims [&#8230;]

 <br>